gtema/openstack/doc/src/osc.md

 * `--dns-domain <DNS_DOMAIN>` — A valid DNS domain
 * `--dns-name <DNS_NAME>` — A valid DNS name
 * `--extra-dhcp-opts <JSON>` — A set of zero or more extra DHCP option pairs.
 An option pair consists of an option value and name
 * `--fixed-ips <JSON>` — The IP addresses for the port.
 If you would like to assign multiple IP addresses for the port, specify multiple entries in this field.
-Each entry consists of IP address (`ip_address`) and the subnet ID from which the IP address is assigned (`subnet_id`)
+Each entry consists of IP address (`ip_address`) and the subnet ID from which the IP address is assigned (`subnet_id`).

+   - If you specify both a subnet ID and an IP address, OpenStack Networking tries to allocate the IP address on that subnet to the port. - If you specify only a subnet ID, OpenStack Networking allocates an available IP from that subnet to the port. - If you specify only an IP address, OpenStack Networking tries to allocate the IP address if the address is a valid IP for any of the subnets on the specified network.
 * `--hardware-offload-type <HARDWARE_OFFLOAD_TYPE>`

   Possible values: `switchdev`

 * `--hints <key=value>` — Admin-only.
 A dict, at the top level keyed by mechanism driver aliases (as defined in setup.cfg).
 To following values can be used to control Open vSwitch’s Userspace Tx packet steering feature:

+   - `{"openvswitch": {"other_config": {"tx-steering": "hash"}}}` - `{"openvswitch": {"other_config": {"tx-steering": "thread"}}}`

+   If omitted the default is defined by Open vSwitch.
+The field cannot be longer than 4095 characters.
 * `--mac-address <MAC_ADDRESS>` — The MAC address of the port.
 If unspecified, a MAC address is automatically generated
 * `--name <NAME>` — Human-readable name of the resource.
 Default is an empty string
 * `--network-id <NETWORK_ID>` — The ID of the attached network